Inter-Christian conflicts in Lebanon

 Inter-Christian conflicts in Lebanon were sub-conflicts between Christian or secular militias but heavily composed of Christians during the Lebanese Civil War.
-It involves Phoenicianist Christian forces against pro-Syrian right-wing Christian forces, secular and left-wing Christian forces.
+It involves Lebanese nationalist Christian forces against pro-Syrian right-wing Christian forces, secular and left-wing Christian forces.

 History

 In 1977, relations within the Lebanese Front became strained between the Lebanese Phalanges and its close allies in the Marada Movement.
 This follows a decision by the Phalanges to try to ally with Israel, which the Maradas, long-time allies of Syria and anti-Zionists, categorically refuse.

 It was then that regular clashes between the phalanges of Bachir Gemayel and the Marada Brigade were reported.
 This separation within the Lebanese Front poisons relations with former allies, notably the Kataeb, who try to encroach on the areas held by the maradas, which will lead to the death of Joud al-Bayeh, assassinated by several maradas, and will lead to in June of that same year, 1978, a FL raid on Zghorta and Ehden, strongholds of the Marada.
 The initial plan, ordered by Bashir Gemayel, was to arrest those who had murdered al-Bayeh.
 It was known that they were hiding in Frangié's summer residence in Ehden, but apparently degenerated in the heat of the moment, Tony Frangieh, his wife Vera and his daughter Jihane as well as 35 people were killed during this surprise attack. against 10 FL fighters.
 This event is known as the Ehden massacre.

 This massacre prompted the maradas and the Frangieh family to ally themselves with the Lebanese enemies of the Lebanese Phalanges, notably the Lebanese National Movement.
 In retaliation, around a hundred Phalangists were massacred by the maradas in the following days and the others forced to flee or hide, another intervention led to the Qaa massacre, carried out by the Syrian armed forces on the orders of Rifaat al-Assad, with the aim of avenging Tony Frangieh.

 During the same period, Bachir Gemayel tried to forcefully integrate the Christian militias into the Lebanese Forces (LF) by abolishing the old militias.
 As a result, this policy led to inter-Christian massacres until 1980, when Dany Chamoun's Tiger Militia was forcibly integrated into the LF.
-This will also give rise to the Free Tigers, who do not accept integration within the LF.
+This also gave rise to the Free Tigers, who did not accept integration within the LF.
 The Free Tigers repeatedly attacked American representations in Lebanon to discredit the LF and were protected by the Syrian army.

 At the same time, the organization of the Eagles of the Whirlwind (composed of many Orthodox and Maronite Christians with a strong Shiite Muslim component) linked to the secular Syrian Social Nationalist Party (SSNP) was organized following the invasion of Lebanon by the Israeli troops via the south of the country.
 It is at this precise moment that the Lebanese National Resistance Front replaces the Lebanese National Movement, of which the SSNP and then the Marada Brigade will integrate.